remisiki/ClusterDE/reference/constructNull.md

     distribution' respectively.
 For UMI-counts data, we usually use 'nb'.
 Default is 'nb'.

-  - formula:

-    A string of the mu parameter formula.
-It defines the relationship between gene expression in synthetic null data and the extra covariates.
-Default is NULL (cell type case).
-For example, if your input data is a spatial data with X, Y coordinates, the formula can be 's(X, Y, bs = 'gp', k = 4)'.

-  - extraInfo:
+  - spatial:

-    A data frame of the extra covariates used in `formula`.
-For example, the 2D spatial coordinates.
+    A vector of 2 strings, the meta data column name representing X and Y coordinates if using spatial data.
 Default is NULL.

   - nCores: